Overview of Early Voting

 By-Mail Absentee Ballot Drop-Off

-Voters who receive an absentee ballot by mail may deliver their ballot to an election official at a one-stop early voting site during any time that site is open for voting.
+Voters who receive an absentee ballot by mail may deliver their ballot to their county board of elections office or to an election official at an early voting site during any time that site is open for voting.
 Ballots will be kept securely and delivered to the county board of elections for processing.

 Voting Equipment